twoscomp/smarthomeserver/README.md

 ## How does it look like?
 I need more details
 You can find more images and a details in my [blog post](https://thesmarthomejourney.com/2021/01/09/custom-smart-home-server-hub/)

+## Notes

+`docker stack deploy -c <(docker-compose config) stack-name-here`s

+Adguard runs on a macvlan network created and managed externally (CLI/Portainer).
+This enables the AdGuard container to look like a physical device on the network bount to 192.168.0.254.
+Additionally this enables proper client IPs to be shown in the webui while running in Docker Swarm.